Sleep paralysis

 What causes sleep paralysis?

-These forms originate within the afflicted person, it is sustained and receives reinforcement from other individuals with similar state of mind.
-These forms are not independent - they have no life of their own - but entirely dependent upon the intuition of their host.
-The state of the host's intuition either attracts or repels these forms.
-This attraction or repulsion is governed by a natural law called the Law of Homogeneity (like attracts like).
-These negative emotions always attracts these forms which are also produced by negative emotions.
-These reinforced forms finally return to all parties with similar mindsets, who have continually sustained these forms via the Law of Homogeneity.
+These forms originate within the afflicted person, are sustained, and receive reinforcement from other individuals with a similar state of mind.
+They are not independent - having no life of their own - but are entirely dependent on the intuition of their host.
+The condition of the host’s intuition either attracts or repels these forms, and this attraction or repulsion is governed by a natural law known as the Law of Homogeneity (“like attracts like”).

 What factors trigger these negative emotions?